 What is the conversion rate of Factom’s FCT to Accumulate’s ACME?

 The conversion rate is 5:1.
 Holders of FCT will receive 5 ACME for every 1 FCT after the hard fork.
-The hard fork is expected to take place in September 2022.

 What do I need to do if I hold FCT for it to convert to ACME?